2018 FIA GT Nations Cup

 The 2018 FIA GT Nations Cup was the first edition of the pro–am FIA GT Nations Cup Grand Touring (GT) sports car race held at the Bahrain International Circuit in Sakhir, Bahrain on 1 December 2018.
 The race was contested with GT3-spec cars entered by teams representing nations.
 Only Silver and Bronze-rated drivers were allowed to compete.
 The event promoters were the Bahrain Motorsport Federation (BMF) and the SRO Motorsports Group (SRO).
-For the following year the event was reformatted as the multi-discipline FIA Motorsport Games.
+For the following year the event was reformatted into the multi-discipline FIA Motorsport Games.

 The duo representing Turkey Ayhancan Güven and Salih Yoluç won the main race sharing a Mercedes-AMG GT3 run by Ram Racing from pole position after scoring the fewest number of points in the two preceding qualification races.
 Turkey led the start of the race before being overtaken by the United Kingdom team of Chris Buncombe and Chris Froggatt.
 The nation was able to reclaim the lead from the United Kingdom and maintained it to win the FIA GT Nations Cup by three seconds.
 Denmark's pair of Johnny Larsen and Nicklas Nielsen completed the podium in third position.